konflux-ci/release-service-catalog/tasks/create-advisory/README.md

 | synchronously            | Whether the task should wait for InternalRequests to complete                             | Yes      | true                        |
 | pipelineRunUid           | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       | -                           |

+## Changes in 4.4.2
+* If the releaseNotes do not specify any CVEs fixed and the type is RHSA, fail the task
+* If the releaseNotes specify CVEs fixed, proceed with type set to RHSA regardless of the passed type

 ## Changes in 4.4.1
 * Fix linting issues in this task.